blablatdinov/gotemir/README.md

 ## Usage

-Once compiled, you can run TestMirror by specifying the source and test directories.
+Once compiled, you can run Gotemir by specifying the source and test directories.
 Example project structure:

 ```